emersonmde/emersonmde/README.md

 # About Me:
-🔭 I’m currently working at Amazon as a Software Development Manager where I design and build distributed services.<br>
+🔭 I’m currently working at Amazon as a Software Development Manager where I design and build distributed services<br>
-💬 I have a passion for understanding how systems work and finding new ways to push the boundaries of technology.<br>
+💬 I have a passion for understanding how systems work and finding new ways to push the boundaries of technology<br>
-🌱 I’m currently learning Tonic, Leptos, and OpenTelemetry.<br>
+🌱 I’m currently learning Tonic, Leptos, and OpenTelemetry<br>

 ## 🌐 Socials: